analysis-tools-dev/static-analysis/README.md

 - [bandit](https://bandit.readthedocs.io/en/latest) - A tool to find common security issues in Python code.
 - [bellybutton](https://github.com/hchasestevens/bellybutton) - A linting engine supporting custom project-specific rules.
 - [Black](https://black.readthedocs.io/en/stable) - The uncompromising Python code formatter.
-- [cohesion](https://github.com/mschwager/cohesion) - A tool for measuring Python class cohesion.
+- [cohesion](https://github.com/mschwager/cohesion) :warning: - A tool for measuring Python class cohesion.
 - [Dlint](https://github.com/dlint-py/dlint) - A tool for ensuring Python code is secure.
 - [fixit](https://pypi.org/project/fixit) - A framework for creating lint rules and corresponding auto-fixes for source code.
 - [InspectorTiger](https://github.com/thg-consulting/it) - IT, Inspector Tiger, is a modern python code review tool / framework.
 It comes with bunch of pre-defined handlers which warns you about improvements and possible bugs.
 Beside these handlers, you can write your own or use community ones.